-Dennis Kamakana ’18 is one of the graduate assistants in the office, and graduated from the College of Arts & Sciences with a sociology/anthropology major.
-He was born in Molokai, Hawaii and raised in Salt Lake City, Utah.
+Dennis Kamakana ’20 is one of the graduate assistants in the office and graduated from the College of Arts & Sciences with a sociology/anthropology major.
+Currently part of the student affairs graduate program, he was born in Molokai, Hawaii and raised in Salt Lake City, Utah.
 Dennis enjoys listening to music and relaxing.

-Kelly Boyer is a temporary administrative assistant in the Dean of Students office.
-She graduated from Portland State University with a bachelor’s degree in conflict resolution.
+Kelly Boyer ’20 is a Graduate assistant in the Dean of Students office.
+Currently part of the student affairs graduate program, She has a bachelor’s degree in conflict resolution from Portland State University.
 A Portland local, she enjoys Digital Art and surfing the web.

-Liz Brandel ’21 is an undecided major on the pre-med track.
+Liz Brandel ’21 is a math major and chemistry minor.
 She is involved in FSU and plays violin in the Lewis & Clark orchestra.
 She was born and raised in Denver, Colorado and enjoys hiking and skiing.

 Eliza Frakes ’19 is an English major with a poetry concentration.
 When she’s not working in the office, she is usually in rehearsal in the theatre or helping out in the writing center.
 Eliza is from Los Angeles and Maine, and enjoys running, writing, cooking, working with kids, and collaborating on all sorts of creative endeavors.